Budibase/website/content/blog/app-building/data-access-control.md

 The key is balancing the benefits of data-driven decision-making, including increased creativity, innovation, and productivity, with the need to maintain high standards across security, privacy, and compliance.

-This is where data access control comes into play.
+This is where data access control policies come into play.

 Here are four specific issues that data access control addresses.